Transpose-IT/cloudgrid-boinc-service/README.md

 # cloudgrid-boinc-service
-This repository houses the boinc service, which is responsible for the state of the boinc workers and configuring projects
+This repository houses the boinc service, which is responsible for the state of the boinc workers and configuring workers